nikcleju/IT_Course/Exercises/Week6.md

     $$\sVI{S}{0.05}{0.05}{0.15}{0.25}{0.25}{0.25}$$

     a.
 Compute the average length in all three cases and show it is the same
-    b.
-Which code is better for sending over a binary channel which reaches its capacity when $p(0) = 0.9$ and $p(1) = 0.1$?
-    c.
-Which code is better for sending over a binary symmetric channel?

 1. A discrete memoryless source has the following distribution: